Using pg_repack in Managed Service for PostgreSQL

 Assign the

-mdb_adminrole to the owner of this database, if not assigned yet.You can get the owner's name with the list of databases in the cluster.
+mdb_adminrole to the owner of this database, if not assigned yet.You can get the owner's name from the cluster’s database list.

 -

-Set the following PostgreSQL cluster parameters to zero:
+Set the following PostgreSQL cluster settings to zero:

 Warning